nurdism/selfie/README.md

 ## Selfie

 Selfie is a simple command framework for selfbots and selfbots only.
-It uses a suffix rather than a prefix to command so keep that in mind.
+It uses a suffix rather than a prefix for commands so keep that in mind.

 This is currently undocumented, too lazy to add docs might later.
 To get a good idea on how to use framework look in tests.